NCSUVGDC/Unity2D-WolfGameExample/README.md

 * obstacles
 * In game menus

 In the project there is a sample level that shows how all these different parts can be put together to make a game level.
 To make your own, you can create a new scene or duplicate the sample level.
-You can find prefabs, or premade objects, of all the objects you need to make a level in the Assets->Prefabs->Level Design folder.
+You can find prefabs, or premade objects, of everything you need to make a level in the Assets->Prefabs->Level Design folder.

-Make sure to drag a player in the scene, then feel free to add whatever else you want for your level!
+Start by dragging a player and camera into the scene, then add whatever you want to your level!
+You can create using the collection of objects we provided or add your own!

 ## Moving Forward
 Feel free to edit this project however you like, or even use it as a base for any of our VGDC game jams!